mat-docs/SECU4.Site/docs/stream_api/stream_api.md

 ## Stream Creation Strategy

-Data can be split into multiple streams to suite your requirements. `StreamCreationStrategy` allows you to partition the data into streams that corresponds to kafka topics or partitions.
+Data can be split into multiple streams to suite your requirements. `StreamCreationStrategy` allows you to partition the data into streams that corresponds to Kafka topics or partitions.

 ### Topic based

-When a topic based stream creation strategy is applied, data will be published to a topic named `{DataSource}.{Stream}`, e.g. a source named `Chassis` with an app group `Driver` will publish to the topic `Chassis.Driver`.
+When a topic based stream creation strategy is applied, data will be published to a topic named `{DataSource}.{Stream}`.
+For example, data from a Datasource named `Chassis` with Stream named `Driver` will publish to the topic `Chassis.Driver`.
 If the Stream is not defined, it will publish to the "main topic", that is `{DataSource}`.

 ### Partition Based
-When a partition based stream creation strategy is applied, the data will be published to the main topic `{datasource}`, and the corresponding partition based on `PartitionMappings` If there are no partition mapping given, the default partition of the main topic will be used.
+When a partition based stream creation strategy is applied, the data will be published to the main topic `{datasource}`, and the corresponding partition based on `PartitionMappings`.
+If there are no partition mapping given, the default partition of the main topic will be used.